Guide to Buying a Puppy

 A good breeder will offer to give whatever support you may need in future.
 A good breeder will offer to take the puppy back no matter what the issue and be prepared to re-home any dog at any age that he/she has bred.

 Ideally, a breeder should visit your home to make sure it is suitable for the type of dog in question.
-If this is not possible they should ask for photographs of your house, garden and surroundings.
-It is essential that a dog owner has a secure garden that a dog cannot escape from.
+If this is not possible they should ask for photographs of your home.
+If you have a garden, it is essential that it is secure and that your dog will not be able to get out.

 Ask for the breeder’s policy on problems which may arise after purchase